Find stress release & fitness without leaving your home

 Gardening is also a great form of aerobic exercise.
 Gardening involves a variety of moments – digging, pulling weeds, twisting and bending, and reaching for tools.
 It works muscles in your body and builds your strength, stamina and flexibility.
 This also reaffirms why gardening is such a great stress reliever.
 Exercise is one of the best ways to chase the blues, whether you are just having a bad day or if you have depression or anxiety.

 That last bit is crucial because it’s common for people to experience bouts of depression, especially once they reach their retirement years.
 Suddenly, you have all this free time and you aren’t interacting with as many people on a daily basis as you used to.
 Guess what?
 Gardening helps that too!
-I like to call gardens “retirement projects” to my patients who are Type-A go-getters and need something to sink their teeth into.
+I like to call gardens “retirement projects” for people who are Type-A go-getters and need something to sink their teeth into.

 Finally, when you are gardening, you are grounding yourself to the earth – just you, the sun, the air, and the soil.
 Not only is it relaxing, but it dispels an invisible, omnipresent and dangerous toxin: electro-magnetic frequencies (EMFs).
 EMFs are by-products of an assortment of appliances, devices, and various electronic household items.
 Studies show that EMFs can skew your body’s biological clock – causing fatigue and sleeping disorders – and disrupt your blood sugar management.

 On top of all of these health benefits, let’s not forget that after a long season of love and labor, you get a bounty of fresh fruits, vegetables, herbs and flowers.
 So many, in fact, that you may have to share them with your neighbors, friends and family—while keeping your distance, of course.

 Tips for First-Time Gardeners

 If you are new to gardening, or you want to get back into it, here are some tips to help you get started as soon as today: